thobonensta/thobonensta.github.io/_pages/about.md

 He was a junior lecturer at the University of Pau, France, between September 2020 and 2021.
 During this year, he focuses on electromagnetic models and numerical methods for plasma and bio-electromagnetism.
 This research aims to better understand and describe the electroporation phenomena.

 Since September 2021 he is an associate professor at <a href="https://www.ensta-bretagne.fr/fr">ENSTA Bretagne</a>.
 His research mainly focuses on computational electromagnetics from radio-frequency to electro-quasi-static problems.

+He received a Young Scientist Award at the URSI GASS 2021 meeting in Rome.